CuriousCI/biological-evaluation/docs/docs.typ

 // system.

-// Different situations can be compared by comparing the subsets of virtual
+// Different scnearios can be compared by comparing the subsets of virtual
 // patients obtained from those models.